What Is Blockchain?

 The reason that maliciously editing the blockchain is so difficult is that must be approved by a majority.
 This makes it very secure, and is the biggest difference between blockchain and a traditional database.

 Lots of businesses and organisations are beginning to explore blockchain because it is very secure, reduces risk of errors, promotes transparency and cuts down on operational inefficiencies.

 Could it be used in agriculture?

 There is potential for blockchain to deployed in a range of different industries.
 In the agriculture industry, one potential application of the technology is for supply chain management.
 The increased transparency and efficiency of blockchain has the potential to further improve the traceability of produce and create accountability along the supply chain.

-We’ll look into this more in the second blog of our blockchain series: Will Blockchain Take Off in Agriculture?, along with other possible uses of blockchain in the agriculture industry.
+We’ll look into this more in the second blog of our blockchain series: How Could Agribusinesses Take Advantage of Blockchain?, along with other possible uses of blockchain in the agriculture industry.

 For all its strengths, like many technologies, blockchain has significant flaws also.
 In the third and final blog of the blockchain series, The Blockchain Challenge for Software Suppliers, we will also touch on what I believe those to be.« Back to Blog